syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Syncfusion-Project-Templates.md

 ![cid:image001.png@01D101D9.4466BDD0](Create-Syncfusion-MVC-Project_images/CreateSyncfusionMVCProject_img1.jpeg)

-2. Name the Project, choose the destination location if required and set the Framework of the project then click OK.
+2. Name the Project, choose the destination location as required and set the Framework of the project then click OK.
 The Project Configuration Wizard appears.
 3. Choose the options to configure the Syncfusion ASP.NET MVC Application by using the following Project Configuration window.

 ![http://help.syncfusion.com/extension/aspnet-mvc-extension/Create-Syncfusion-MVC-Project_images/Create-Syncfusion-MVC-Project_img2.png](Create-Syncfusion-MVC-Project_images/CreateSyncfusionMVCProject_img2.jpeg)